ThibeauK/forumistic-blog/posts/post17.md

 In addition to the computer's exploitation of rare minerals, electronic devices employ ingredients like plastic and metal to cloak unsustainable hardware.
-Practices such as *feminist hardware: making printed circuit boards with natural clay* <a href="https://hangar.org/en/agenda-hangar/feminist-hardware-making-printed-circuit-boards-with-natural-clay/" target="_blank">[28]</a> and *Simplifier* <a href="https://simplifier.neocities.org/materials " target="_blank">[29]</a> employ natural materials to critique technologies' foundation.
+Practices such as *Feminist Hardware: making printed circuit boards with natural clay* <a href="https://hangar.org/en/agenda-hangar/feminist-hardware-making-printed-circuit-boards-with-natural-clay/" target="_blank">[28]</a> and *Simplifier* <a href="https://simplifier.neocities.org/materials " target="_blank">[29]</a> employ natural materials to critique technologies' foundation.
 Their actions inspired me to limit usage of discardable matters.
 Settling on local clay to shape my single-purpose device.
 Hands on manipulation has replaced previous digital designing.